-On this day in 1996, track and field legend Carl Lewis wins his fourth consecutive Olympic gold medal in the long jump.
+On July 29, 1996, track and field legend Carl Lewis wins his fourth consecutive Olympic gold medal in the long jump.
 It was the ninth and final Olympic gold of his storied career.

 Frederick Carlton Lewis was born July 11, 1961, in Birmingham, Alabama, and raised in a middle-class community in New Jersey.
 As a teenager, Lewis met Olympic champion Jesse Owens, who became his hero.
 He participated in track and field, but was undersized until high school, when he grew the long legs that help a sprinter cover ground and underwent a huge growth spurt that forced him to walk with crutches for three months while he fine-tuned his gait.
 Once fully developed at 6 feet 2 inches tall, Lewis set a national high school record in the long jump with a 26-foot-8-inch leap.